-History Of The Key Lime
+Key Lime Recipes

 Key limes are much smaller in size than Persian limes (about the size of a Ping-Pong ball or golf ball), nearly spherical, thin-skinned, and often contain a few seeds.
 Green key limes are actually immature fruits, prized for their acidity.
 As they ripen to a yellow color, the acid content diminishes greatly, resulting in a sweeter fruit.
-The juice of a green Key lime is known for its tart flavor.
-While Key limes are juicier than their Persian counterparts the size difference means that a Persian lime has more juice than a Key lime.
-If you're substituting Key Limes in a recipe that calls for Persian lime (or just limes) you'll need to know exactly how much juice the recipe requires rather than going by the number of limes juiced.
+The juice of key lime is known for its tart flavor.
+While key limes are juicier than their Persian counterparts, the size difference means that a Persian lime has more juice than key lime.
+If you're substituting key limes in a recipe that calls for Persian lime (or just "limes"), you'll need to know exactly how much juice the recipe requires rather than going by the number of limes juiced.
 A good rule of thumb is that a Persian lime contains 2 to 3 tablespoons of juice while a key lime contains about 2 to 3 teaspoons of juice.